969 Movement: Wirathu

 Wirathu is regarded as the movement's highest protector.
 It has been reported that he advocates the boycott of shops owned by Muslims.
 Wirathu has himself stated that the movement has been treated as a scapegoat by being unfairly blamed for events like the 2012 Rakhine State riots, and maintains that "969 is not violent".
 The Asia Times Online has described him as a "complex figure" who demonises Muslims, but also protests police violence.
 An article in The Straits Times says a source indicated that Wirathu had changed his tone and "pledged to promote peace among religious communities".

 The cover story of the 20 June 2013 issue of Time magazine called Wirathu "The Face of Buddhist Terror".
 "You can be full of kindness and love, but you cannot sleep next to a mad dog", Wirathu said, referring to Muslims.
 "If we are weak", he said, "our land will become Muslim".
 "Some people misunderstood the title [of the Time article] ... seeing it as an insult to religion", said Dr. Yan Myo Thein, a political analyst.
 "They believe it’s equating Buddhism with terrorism".
 After the publication of the Time article, Wirathu denied responsibility for anti-Muslim violence.
 Shortly after, the June 2013 issue of Time featuring Wirathu was banned in Myanmar.

 Burma's government has objected to the magazine article.
 Authorities deny they are defending the monk, Wirathu, but said they were concerned the article could create problems after recent unrest between Buddhists and Muslims.
 Burmese President Thein Sein, however, has defended Wirathu, saying the monk's order was striving for peace and prosperity and that the report undermined efforts to rebuild trust between faiths.
 "The government is currently striving with religious leaders, political parties, media and the people to rid Myanmar [Burma] of unwanted conflicts," he added.
 Wirathu has said that the Time article was not against Buddhism, just against him.
 In an interview with The Irrawaddy magazine, he also alleged Muslim extremists were behind the article and planning to wage jihad against Burma.

-Hundreds of protesters took to the streets of Yangon early in the afternoon on 30 June 2013 in a peaceful demonstration against Time magazine's article on senior monk U Wirathu and the 969 movement he leads.
-Marching monks held a banner proclaiming that U Wirathu is "Not The Terrorist, But The Protector of Race, Language and The Religion".
-Speaking to Mizzima News, one demonstrator, a 51-year-old office manager, said, "TIME Magazine is wrong.
+Hundreds of protesters took to the streets of Yangon early in the afternoon on 30 June 2013 in a peaceful demonstration against Time magazine's article on Wirathu and the 969 movement.
+Marching monks held a banner proclaiming that Wirathu is "not a terrorist, but a protector of race, language and religion".
+Speaking to Mizzima News, one demonstrator, a 51-year-old office manager, said, "Time magazine is wrong.
 He [Wirathu] is peaceful.
 Every monk is a peacemaker.
 The Buddhist religion wants brotherhood with everyone."

-In September 2014 Ashin Wirathu attended a "Great Sangha Conference" in Colombo organised by Bodu Bala Sena.
-Ashin Wirathu said that his 969 Movement would work with the Bodu Bala Sena.
+In September 2014, Wirathu attended a "Great Sangha Conference" in Colombo organised by Bodu Bala Sena.
+Wirathu said that his 969 Movement would work with the Bodu Bala Sena.